APPRENTICE GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 3Off-the-job training means learning new knowledge, skills and behaviours related to your apprenticeship — not just college.
-Activities that count include college days, online learning, shadowing experienced electricians, mentoring, manufacturer training, industry visits, directed study and supervised practice of new skills.
+4. 04Off-the-job training means learning new knowledge, skills and behaviours related to your apprenticeship — not just college.
+College days, online learning, shadowing experienced electricians, mentoring, manufacturer training, industry visits, directed study and supervised practice of new skills all count.

-• 4Activities that do not count include performing normal work duties you already know how to do, English and maths functional skills study, and any training not directly relevant to the apprenticeship standard.
+5. 05What does not count: performing normal work duties you already know how to do, English and maths qualifications up to Level 2, and any training not directly relevant to the apprenticeship standard.

 01 · Apprentice Guide